-The dissertation should be between 250 and 350 pages long, the length of a scholarly monograph.
+The dissertation should be at least 150 pages long, the length of a scholarly monograph.

 The first chapter of the dissertation project is due to the student's director and dissertation committee no later than one semester after passing the comprehensive exam.
 The candidate and full committee will then meet to discuss it and create a clear itinerary for completing the dissertation.
 Failure either to schedule and pass the comprehensive exam or to submit the first chapter of the dissertation within the semester following the exam will result in withdrawal of teaching support and suspension from the PhD program.

 The dissertation defense should take place in the spring semester of the fifth year.
 Before the start of the spring semester, the student should schedule a dissertation defense: an oral examination and discussion lasting about 90 minutes.
 The student should deliver copies of their dissertation to their committee members at least one month prior to the defense date.
 The student must also file a Doctoral Examination Report and a Doctoral Dissertation Defense Leaflet with the Graduate School at least two weeks prior to the defense.
 All doctoral graduation requirements and forms, including deadlines, can be found on the Graduate School's Current Students webpage.

 A satisfactory vote from at least four committee members is required to pass the defense.
 If unsuccessful, the student may retake the defense once after completion of changes or additions determined by the committee.
 The second exam must cover the same material and include the same committee members as the first.